About Layer 3 Unicast Routing

 Cisco NX-OS Fowarding Architecture

-The Cisco NX-OS forwarding architecture is responsible for processing all routing updates and populating the forwarding information on the switch.
+The Cisco NX-OS forwarding architecture is responsible for processing all routing updates and populating the forwarding information to all modules in the chassis.

 This section includes the following topics: